-The available forms for a pair plot (select them using the Forms button) are currently Mark2 ( o) which draws the points at both ends of the pair, and Link2 ( ) which draws a line linking them.
+The available forms for a pair plot (select them using the \\\\ Forms button) are currently Mark2 ( them.
 You can configure these, and select them on or off, separately.
 The detail panel for these forms are dependent on the form itself and are described in more detail in Appendix A.4.5, but the detail panels are divided into these parts: